FeodorFitsner/sparkiy-canvas/README.md

 **Note**

 This project is a temporary repository used as a test for the time being, it will get renamed and become stand-alone in the future.
-A Nuget package will certainly be available as well as other platforms (TBD) because right now it only targets WinRT.
+A Nuget package will certainly be available as well as other platforms (TBD) because right now it only targets WinRT though not all of them since it uses DirectX 11 features.

 **Issues**